curblr/curblr-spec/examples/complex_examples.md

       {
         "rule": {
           "activity": "parking",
-          "payment": false  // this is the default, but specified here for clarity },
+          "payment": false,  // this is the default, but specified here for clarity "marker": "sign"
+        },
         "userClass": {
           "classes": ["permit"],